Los Angeles Coronavirus Information

 - The Los Angeles County Museum of Art – Temporarily closed

-- Universal Studios – CityWalk is Open for Limited Operations daily from 12-8pm
+- Universal Studios – CityWalk is Open on a limited basis; theme park remains closed

 - Hollywood Walk of Fame – Ceremonies are currently suspended

 - Griffith Observatory – Temporarily closed until further notice

 - Dolby Theatre – Temporarily closed

 - Walt Disney Concert Hall – Temporarily closed; LA Phil is canceling the remainder of its concerts for the 2019/2020 season at Walt Disney